MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/privileged-access-management-in-office-365.md

 ![Privileged access approvers screen in Office 365 Admin portal](images/privileged-access-approvers-ui.png)

+> [!NOTE]
+> At this time, only users with administrative access are allowed to approve requests from Office 365 priviledged access.
+In future any user who is part of the Approvers’ group will be able to approve access requests.

 ### Step 2 - Enable privileged access in Office 365
 Privileged access needs to be explicitly turned on with the default approver group and including a set of system accounts that you’d want to be excluded from the privileged access management access control.